-RM Browser hangs on creating a document, if not all directories on the server have been created.
-For information on how to prepare your server, refer to "Support for Publishing / Word Import" on page 54 in Dimensions RM Installation Guide.
+RM Browser hangs on creating a document, if the server has not been prepared for publishing documents.
+For information on how to prepare your server, refer to "Support for Publishing / Word Import" on page 53 in Dimensions RM Installation Guide.